Misia: Early life

 Misia was born on July 7, 1978, to parents who were both doctors.
 BusinessWeek reported in 2002 that her real name was Misaki Ito (伊藤美咲, Ito Misaki) though her official site lists only her stage name.
 Her father loved jazz, and her mother loved Western music.
 Originally both her parents studied vocal music.

-She grew up in Tsushima, Nagasaki, and began to learn piano at the age of four under the influence of her elder brother and her elder sister.
-She joined the local chorus at the age of 9, and she discovered her five-octave singing voice while at her older sister's private music lessons.
-From then on she dreamed of becoming a singer and later won a contest in Fukuoka.
+She grew up in Tsushima, Nagasaki.

 She gradually came to want to leave Tsushima, where she was not able to get enough information about music, and wanted to take voice lessons in earnest in Fukuoka.
 Subsequently, she left her home and moved to Fukuoka with her elder sister where she attended high school.
 During junior high and high school she sang and played the trumpet in the brass band club.

 While going to the high school, she also began to go to a music academy and met two Black American vocal trainers there while she was in the eleventh grade.
 She began training with them in gospel and R&B. In April 1997, she was accepted into Seinan Gakuin University in commercial science.